shyamsaktawat/ICC-Cricket-World-Cup-2023-predictions/README.md

 ### Team Member 4(202311033) & 5(202311040)
 - **Contributions:** Involved in feature engineering, data transformation, and model evaluation.
 Collaborated with Team Member 2 to ensure seamless integration of ML models into the API.Led the implementation of Artificial Neural Networks (ANNs/DNNs) for prediction tasks related to the ICC Cricket World Cup 2023.

+- # Cricket Match Prediction API

+Predict the winner of cricket matches using this simple API.

+## Introduction

+This API provides a straightforward way to predict the winner of cricket matches based on given match details such as teams, venue, toss winner, and toss decision.

+## Getting Started

+## API Documentation
+You can use the API to predict the winner of a match by sending a POST request to the following endpoint:

+/predict_winner
+## Request Format
+Send a JSON payload with the following attributes:

+{ "team1": "India", "team2": "Pakistan", "venue": "Eden Gardens", "toss_winner": "India", "toss_decision": "bat" }
+## Example using cURL
+curl -X POST -H "Content-Type: application/json" -d '{"team1": "India", "team2": "Pakistan", "venue": "Eden Gardens", "toss_winner": "India", "toss_decision": "bat"}' http://yourdomain.com/predict_winner
+The API will respond with the predicted winner and additional match details.

+## Usage

+### API Endpoint

+The API endpoint for predicting match winners is:

 ## Summary of the Cricket Dataset:

 ### Overview